 If a rich guy gives a poor girl a dress and takes her out on the town, you’re reading chick lit.
 There is absolutely nothing wrong with chick lit, but it’s also not for everyone and there is enough of this kind of prose in Carnegie’s Maid to irritate click lit haters.
 Benedict, however, packed enough historical tidbits in this book that even the most macho readers can forgive the occasional mushiness.

-Over the course of the book, I learned that Andrew Carnegie dabbled in what we know today as insider trading.
+Over the course of Carnegie's Maid, I learned that Andrew Carnegie dabbled in what we know today as insider trading.
 Clara explains that Mr. Carnegie had personal policy to “invest not just in companies but in a group of trusted people; only invest in companies he’d examined himself; and invest in companies that deliver goods and services for which the demand was growing.
 The most important factor in his decision-making, however, was the requirement that he had insider knowledge about the company and its dealings.”
 But don’t worry, insider trading wasn’t illegal back then.
 Clara continues, “This notion seemed illegal to me, but when I asked a gentle question about its propriety, Mr. Carnegie assured me of its legality, although neither one of us spoke of its morality.”

 While reading, I also learned about Rebecca Street where Clara’s mother’s second cousin Patrick lived with his family.
 She visits them frequently and realizes how lucky she is to be employed by the Carnegies.
 Rebecca Street was a slum.
 Andrew Carnegie also lived there when his family immigrated from Scotland, but his first Pittsburgh home no longer exists.
 According to The New York Times, Heinz Field stands in its place.